phpvms/docs/versioned_docs/version-v7.x/guides/basics.md

 name of "767-336ER RR RB211-524H-**FJY**") and another 767 subfleet with only first and economy classes (with a name of 767-336ER RR RB211-524H-**FY**)

-In phpVMS, you can create as many subfleets as you like, with as many aircraft in those subfleets as you want.
+In phpvms, you can create as many subfleets as you like, with as many aircraft in those subfleets as you want.
 At a minimum, one subfleet is required, and there's no restriction on the types of aircraft that can be included.
 This way, potentially dozens of aircraft don't need to be assigned to the same route.